HKH515/VLN56/README.md

 This is our project for the course VLN1, we are group 56!

-The program, simply put, is a client for interacting with a database.
+This program, simply put, is a client for interacting with a database.
 The theme of this database are computer scientists and computers.

 ##Commands